 Italy - Retrospective

-In total we have cycled about 2000 kilometers, while the planned route had been 1500.
-We already expected to cycle a lot more, because that is what always happens.
-We were definitely in worse shape this year than previous vacations, but still have reached good daily distances.
-That was mostly because we cycled late, usually we didn't stop until 20:30.
-The first few days were the hardest for me, because I needed to get used to the heat and cycling in the mountains.
-Bram was in better shape, but I think he had a hard time on the two days after Pisa.
-Near the end we were getting back in our usual ritm and felt like we could keep going for at least a week more.
+In total, we cycled about 2000 kilometers, while the planned route had been 1500.
+We already expected to cycle a lot more because that is what always happens.
+We were definitely in worse shape this year than on previous vacations, but we still reached descent daily distances.
+That was mostly because we cycled until late in the day.
+Usually, we didn't stop until 20:30.
+The first few days were the hardest for me because I needed to get used to the heat and cycling in the mountains.
+Bram was in better shape, but he had a hard time on the two days after Pisa.
+Near the end, we were getting back in our usual ritm and felt like we could keep going for at least a week more.

-Eventually there were three days on which we didn't cycle the entire day, which made a big difference.
+Eventually, there were three days on which we only cycled part of the day, which made a big difference.
 Probably the best cycling vacation in Italy would consist of cycling in the morning, then strolling around a city in the afternoon while it is scorching hot, and then continuing cycling in the evening.
-That way we would likely still be able to reach 140 kilometers a day.
-Most of the days we didn't cycle super far between one and four o'clock because of the heat.
+That way, we would likely still be able to reach 140 kilometers a day.
+Most days, we didn't cycle super far between one and four o'clock because of the heat.

-The prettiest days where those in France and the Alps.
+The prettiest days were those in France and the Alps.